 If the landlord gives proper notice, they are allowed to enter the property with anyone else necessary for the purpose of their entry (like a real estate agent, valuer or prospective buyer)

 whether or not you agree and whether or not you will be home at the time.

-If you haven’t received proper notice, you don’t have to let them or the prospective buyers in.
+If you haven’t received proper notice, you don’t have to let them or anyone else in.

 It is an offence for the landlord or agent to enter the premises without meeting the entry requirements, unless they have a reasonable excuse.